 }

-How to get a list of all runs for a project?
+For example, to get a list of branches for project :

 {